ActivitySim/activitysim/docs/development.rst

 Development
 ===========

-The purpose of this page is to document how to test and document ActivitySim.
+The purpose of this page is to document how to test, document, and contribute to ActivitySim.

 Testing
 -------